dokku/blog/docs/2021/dokku-0.26.0.md

 ### Schedule Process Types in Parallel

+!!! note

-> This functionality was graciously sponsored by [Rechat](https://rechat.com/), a company doing remarkable efforts to help simplify and elevate how Real Estate Agents and Brokers operate.
+    This functionality was graciously sponsored by [Rechat](https://rechat.com/), a company doing remarkable efforts to help simplify and elevate how Real Estate Agents and Brokers operate.

 [#4829](https://github.com/dokku/dokku/pull/4829)